AxisCommunications/acap-computer-vision-sdk-examples/hello-world-cross-compiled/README.md

 docker save $APP_NAME | docker --tlsverify -H tcp://$AXIS_TARGET_IP:$DOCKER_PORT  load
 ```

 With the application image on the device, it can be started.
-As this example does not use e.g., OpenCV, no special mounts are needed, making the `docker-compose.yml` file very simple:
+As the example uses OpenCV, the OpenCV requirements will be included in `docker-compose.yml`, which is used to run the application:

 ```sh
 docker-compose --tlsverify -H tcp://$AXIS_TARGET_IP:$DOCKER_PORT up